OSGeo/gdal/doc/source/drivers/raster/nitf.rst

   pixel and per band.
 It can be adjusted with the QUALITY creation option.
   When those profiles are specified, the J2KLRA TRE will also be written, unless the J2KLRA=NO creation option is specified.

--  Jasper JPEG2000 driver: only in the CreateCopy() case.

 Links
 -----